connectomicslab/connectomemapper3/paper/paper.md

   ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData],
   mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool
-  (\autoref{fig:cmp3-diagram}), taking datasets organized following the Brain Imaging Data Structure standard as inputs; Pipeline and stage object attributes (parameters) can be set by loading pipeline configuration files in `.json` format.
+  (\autoref{fig:cmp3-diagram}), taking datasets organized following the Brain Imaging Data Structure standard as inputs;
+Pipeline and stage object attributes (parameters) can be set by loading pipeline configuration files in `.json` format.

+![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
+\label{fig:cmp3-diagram}](cmp3-diagram.png)

 BIDS allows CMP3 to automatically identify the structure of the input data, to check the availability of sMRI, dMRI, rfMRI, and derived data, and to collect all the available acquisition metadata.